pandey03muskan/Documentation/docs/13-observability/03-logs.md

 1. Select the Observability option from the sidebar.
 2. Choose the Logs tab from the sub-options under Observability.
-3. Here, you can search by attributes and filter based on both absolute time ranges and relative time frames.
+3. Here, you can search by attributes and filter based on relative time frames.

        ![create_app](/assets/observability/logs.png)